wavemaker/docs/learn/teams/code-repository.md

 ## Edit Code Repository

-* Credentials: To update the access type for code repository
+- **Credentials**: To update the access type for code repository.
-* Make Default: To make the code repository as default VCS.
+- **Make Default**: To make the code repository as default VCS.
-* Settings: To update the default branch and enabling the delete repository when project deleted option.
+- **Settings**: To update the default branch and enabling the delete repository when project deleted option.
-* Delete: To delete the VCS details from Code Repository page.
+- **Delete**: To delete the VCS details from Code Repository page.

 ![Edit Repository](/learn/assets/wm_coderep_6_f.png)